Thewsthews/skematicss/README.md

 # Skematics

-Install using cargo install skematics
+Install using cargo install skematics-m1

 Shows system information from disk usage to temperature and network usage